 ‘I feel like the next step for plant lovers is biophilic design.
 If you like monstera, why stop at a 9-inch (23 cm) pot?
 Fill a whole wall with them.
 It’ll make you feel more connected to the outdoors and add a sense of calm to your home.’

 Biophilic design is all about connecting to nature within our built environment.
 One country where this trend will take off is Canada, where people will lean on their best fronds to provide privacy or wall separation within the home.
 Searches for vertical plant wall, interior garden and biophilic wall are all on the rise.

-Help people turn their homes into an oasis with sustainable interior inspiration like vertical wall gardens or free-hanging ferns.
+Help people to turn their homes into an oasis, with sustainable interior inspiration such as vertical wall gardens or free-hanging ferns.

 Bring the biophilic to special occasions.
-Show fresh ways to replace flowers with greenery in weddings, birthdays or garden parties.
+Show fresh ways to replace flowers with greenery at weddings, birthdays or garden parties.